sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/nItishAstram/bhartRhariH/nItishataka_vairAgyashataka.md

 **THE POEM AND THE AUTHOR,**

  THElittle volume now offered to the public contains two of the three S'atakas of Bhartrhari, one of the celebrated authors of ancient India.
 Of the history of the poem or of its author very little is known that is authentic.
 The only circumstances in the life of Bhartṛhari that we know have been handed down by tradition and the various accounts that these give can hardly be reconciled.
-Bhartrhari is traditionally represented as belonging to the royal house of Ujjain; and though he was entitled to the crown, he is said to have abdicated it in favor of his younger brother Vikrama, the founder of the Samvat Era as he was disgusted with the worldly life on account of the discovery of his wife's [perfidy¹](# "This tradition seems to have given rise to Niti S'ataka sl")Mr. Sheshagiri Shástri gives a rather curious tradition.
+Bhartrhari is traditionally represented as belonging to the royal house of Ujjain; and though he was entitled to the crown, he is said to have abdicated it in favor of his younger brother Vikrama, the founder of the Samvat Era as he was disgusted with the worldly life on account of the discovery of his wife's perfidy¹[^1]Mr. Sheshagiri Shástri gives a rather curious tradition.
 He says:—"King Vikramaditya is said to have been the son of a Bráhmaṇa caste, another of the Kshatriya, the third of the Vais'ya the fourth of the S'ûdra caste.
 They were called Bráhmaní, Bhànumatî, Bhâgyavatî, andSindhumatí.
 Each of the four bore him a son.
 Vararuchi was born of the first wife, Vikramârka of the second, Bhatti of the third, and Bhartrhari of the fourth.
 Vikramárka became king, and Bhatti served him in the capacity of Prime Minister."
 It need not be said how far such traditions are capable of furnishing us with materials for a trustworthy account of the poet.
 Besides the S'atakas, another work called the *Vakyapadiya* goes by the name of Bhartrhari.
+The poet Bhatti, author of the Bhatti Kavya is also by tradition identified with Bhartrhari.²[^2].

+[^1]: "This tradition seems to have given rise to Niti S'ataka sl"

-The poet Bhatti, author of the Bhatti Kavya is also by tradition identified with [Bhartrhari.²](# " which has hardly any connection in the place where it stands, and may possibly be an interpolation.").
+[^2]: " which has hardly any connection in the place where it stands, and may possibly be an interpolation."

 **THE AUTHORSHIP OF THE SATAKAS.**

  The S'atakas appear to be on the very face of them a haphazard collection of verses without any connecting link.
 No attempt has hitherto been made to supply the thread of what may appear like a continuous subject as in the case of the Bhamini Vilasa of Pandit Jagannáthrája, nor do we think that any such attempt was possible.
 The circumstance that the verses have no bond of unity has, however,given rise to a theory that the S'atakas are not an original work but a mere compilation from the works of former authors.
 An additionalcircumstance, that some of the verses in these S'atatas are found in works by other authors which are not mere compilations, has lent colouring to this assumption.
 Another theory is that the author of the *S'atakas* was not Bhartrhari but that some poet composed them in his name.
 This theory has neither a wide currency nor has it any strong hold on the minds of scholars.
 With regard to the former, it is sufficient to remember that only a small number of the verses in the S'atakas have been attributed to other writers, that these in almost all cases are persons of less note, and that they cannotbe said to have preceded Bhartrhari in chronological order.
 The number of verses that can at all be challenged as not being Bhartrhari's will not exceed fifty in the two Satakas; and even of this number very few can be definitely ascribed to one writer or another.
 With the exception of Kalidasa with whom Bhartṛhari has one verse in common (sl.
 70 Niti Sataka) all others from whom Bhartrhari can be suspected of having borrowed are persons less noted than he, and removed by several centuries from the period at which we think our poet can be placed.
-We must believe, however, that numerous interpolations must have from time to time been made, since the number of verses in each S'ataka has considerably increased so much so that the three S'atakas now contain nearly 400 [verses](# "It cannot be said whether it was with regard to this circumstance that Colebrooke spoke of the S'atakas as 'either three or four S'atakas or centuries of couplets.'") between them.
+We must believe, however, that numerous interpolations must have from time to time been made, since the number of verses in each S'ataka has considerably increased so much so that the three S'atakas now contain nearly 400 verses[^3] between them.
 The growth however has
 **———————————————————————————————————————————**

+[^3]: "It cannot be said whether it was with regard to this circumstance that Colebrooke spoke of the S'atakas as 'either three or four S'atakas or centuries of couplets.'"

 2 The controversy as to the identity of Bhartrhari and Bhatti is discussed further on.

-been so much mixed with the original that it has now become an almost hopeless task to resort to the process of [elimination](# "We have a Ms. of the S'atakas in which only 100 verses are given for each S'atakas classified under ten headings.
-If several such manuscripts could be found, a collation of them would show if such an elimination is possible.").
+been so much mixed with the original that it has now become an almost hopeless task to resort to the process of elimination[^4].

+[^4]: "We have a Ms. of the S'atakas in which only 100 verses are given for each S'atakas classified under ten headings.
+If several such manuscripts could be found, a collation of them would show if such an elimination is possible."

 THE DATE OF THE S'ATAKAS.

  The poet himself furnishes no evidence as to his date, nor does he give any the least account of himself in his work.
 We must therefore judge at what period in Sanskrt literature we are to place the poet, first, from tradition, and secondly from internal and external evidence.
 Tradition makes Bhartrhari, as has already been said, the brother of Vikramaditya the epoch–maker.
 Vikram's era, the Samvat, begins 56 years before Christ.
-Bhartṛhari being the elder brother of Vikrama, we might suppose that tradition places him in the first half of the first century before[Christ.](# " There is some difference of opinion among antiquarians as regards the beginning of the Samvat Era.
+Bhartṛhari being the elder brother of Vikrama, we might suppose that tradition places him in the first half of the first century beforeChrist.[^5]
+ The internal evidence as to the date of the S'atakas is of a very vague and uncertain nature.
+The S'atakas are interspersed with Vedantic phraseology, but this in itself is hardly suficient to determine their period.
+The doctrines of the Vedântins were being discussed and formed for a number of centuries,[^6] and it

+[^5]: " There is some difference of opinion among antiquarians as regards the beginning of the Samvat Era.
 Mr. Telang believes that Vikrama was the founder of the Shaka or S'aliváhana era which dates with 78 A. D., and thus he places Bhartrhari towards the close of the first and the beginning of the second century after Christ.
 Mr. Telang's main contention is that Bhartrhari being the author of Vákyapadiya, sufficient time must be allowed to elapse between him and Patanjali for all the vicissitudes in the life' of latter's Mahabhashya We shall show further on from evidence collected by Mr. K. B. Pâthak, and which seem to be very conclusive, that the author of the Vakyapàdiya was a Buddhist.
 Bhartrhari the author of the S'atakas was not a Buddhist, and therefore Mr. Telang's objection to accepting R. C. 56 as the date of the commencement of the Samvat Era on the ground of insufficiency of the period we get for certain incidents in the history of the Mahabhashya recorded by the author of the Vakyapadiya falls to the ground.
 Another date has been proposed to mark the commencement of the Samvat Era viz.
-A. D. The reasoning by which the result has been arrived at, is to speak most charitably of it, simply fanciful.")
+A. D. The reasoning by which the result has been arrived at, is to speak most charitably of it, simply fanciful."

- The internal evidence as to the date of the S'atakas is of a very vague and uncertain nature.
-The S'atakas are interspersed with Vedantic phraseology, but this in itself is hardly suficient to determine their period.
-The doctrines of the Vedântins were being discussed and formed for a number of [centuries,](# " It is difficult to determine the exact period in the history of Sanskrt literature which might appropriatly be called the Vedantic") and it
+[^6]: " It is difficult to determine the exact period in the history of Sanskrt literature which might appropriatly be called the Vedantic"

 is therefore difficult to hazard a conjecture as to a particular period in the history of Sanskrt letters having produced the poems...
 The puraņas are also referred to in the work; and as Prof. Wilson has tried to show that none of the Puranas date back more than a thousand years, some scholars have tried to place the S'atakas at so late a period as the eleventh or twelfth centnry A. D.' It is to be greatly doubted whether the reasoning of Prof. Wilson is conclusive enough; and whatever view might be held as to the interpolations which have been made in some of the Puranas, yet in general it may be said that they or some of them at least have existed prior to the first century A. D., so that the mere mention of the Puranas in a work cannot prove any thing as to its being a
 modern production.